wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 .. warning::
     Changes in any decoder file in the ``/var/ossec/ruleset/decoders`` folder will be lost in the update process.
 Use the following procedure to preserve your changes.

 Unfortunately, there is no facility for overwriting decoders in the way described for rules above.
-However, we can perform changes in any decoder file as follows:
+However, we can perform changes in any decoder file following this section.

+If we want to change something in the decoder file ``0310-ssh_decoders.xml``, we will do the following:

-1. Copy the decoder file ``/var/ossec/ruleset/decoders/my_decoders.xml`` from the default folder to the user folder ``/var/ossec/etc/decoders`` in order to keep the changes.
+1. Copy the decoder file ``/var/ossec/ruleset/decoders/0310-ssh_decoders.xml`` from the default folder to the user folder ``/var/ossec/etc/decoders`` in order to keep the changes.

-2. Exclude the original decoder file ``ruleset/decoders/my_decoders.xml`` from the OSSEC loading list.
+2. Exclude the original decoder file ``ruleset/decoders/0310-ssh_decoders.xml`` from the OSSEC loading list.
 To do this, use the tag ``<decoder_exclude>`` in the ``ossec.conf`` file.
 Thus, the specified decoder will not be loaded from the default decoder folder, and the decoder file saved in the user folder will be loaded instead.

 ::